 Is your car alarm going off for no reason?
-In this article, we go over the common issues that can cause a car alarm to go off randomly.
+This article reviews the common issues that can cause a car alarm to go off randomly.

-Mercedes alarm may go off even when no one is trying to steal the car.
-We have seen many cases when a Mercedes alarm (siren) goes off during the night while the car is parked, when you try to lock the car or during extremely cold weather.
+Mercedes’s alarm may go off even when no one tries to steal the car.
+We have seen many cases when a Mercedes alarm (siren) goes off during the night while the car is parked when you try to lock the car or during extremely cold weather.

-In this guide, you will learn how we fixed a Mercedes alarm going off.
-Also, other common issues that can cause a car alarm to go on and off.
+This guide will teach you how we fixed a Mercedes alarm going off.
+Also, other common issues can cause a car alarm to go on and off.

-First, let take a look at what many Mercedes owners experience:
+First, let’s take a look at what many Mercedes owners experience:

 - Mercedes alarm goes off randomly

-- The siren goes off then kills the battery
+- The siren goes off and then kills the battery

-- Alarm keeps going off no one is by the car
+- The alarm keeps going off, and no one is by the car

-Mercedes alarm going off randomly doesn’t affect only one model.
-These symptoms can affect a number of models including A-Class, E-Class, C-Class, SL-Class, CLK, CLS, GLA, GLS, GLK, GLE, ML, GL, R-Class and quite often the S-Class.
+Mercedes’s alarm going off randomly doesn’t affect only one model.
+These symptoms can affect several models, including A-Class, E-Class, C-Class, SL-Class, CLK, CLS, GLA, GLS, GLK, GLE, ML, GL, R-Class, and quite often the S-Class.

-Let’s take a look at some of the most common problems that trigger a car alarm to go off randomly.
+Let’s look at some of the most common problems that trigger a car alarm randomly.

-Even though these problems apply to Mercedes-Benz cars, a few of them apply to other makes as well.
+Even though these problems apply to Mercedes-Benz cars, a few apply to other makes.

-The most common cause of car alarm going off randomly is a weak battery.
-If your car alarm goes off in the middle of the night an old battery is often the problem.
+A weak battery is the most common cause of a car alarm going off randomly.
+If your car alarm goes off in the middle of the night, an old battery is often the problem.

-If your car battery is over 5 years old it may no longer hold a proper charge.
-If the battery voltage drops below 11.5 volts, your car alarm can go off (when programed at factory).
+If your car battery is over five years old, it may no longer hold a proper charge.
+If the battery voltage drops below 11.5 volts, your car alarm can go off (when programmed at the factory).